Philippa Hanna: Other work

 Hanna is actively involved in charitable work.
 She is an advocate for Compassion International, visiting Haiti with the organisation in the aftermath of the 2009 earthquake.
 She subsequently released the single Ave to Love, donating all proceeds to Compassion's work in the country.

 She has written one book, More, published in April 2009 by Authentic Media.
 This book is primarily autobiographical, and deals with her experiences in becoming a Christian, tied in loosely to themes covered in her songs.
 Christian publishers Authentic Media signed Hanna in 2012, gaining the rights to publish her second book.
 Released in July 2013, Following the Breadcrumbs also followed an autobiographical style.

+Personal life

+She is married to Joel Cana, a drummer.
+Together they have a daughter, Ozma Lennan Cana who was born on 14 January 2021.
+In mid 2025, it was discovered that she had a half-brother, Peter Cunnah, the lead singer of the 90's band, D:Ream.